 Jude Miller has been teaching writing at Rowan University since 2009.
 He teaches a number of courses including Foundations for College Writing, Intensive College Comp I, College Comp II, and Sophomore Engineering Clinic.
 His most recent conference presentation analyzes the scholarship on responding to students’ work in revision-based writing classes, while also examining the technology available for providing feedback to student writing.
+He has also recently presented at the Philadelphia Writing Program Administrators’ Conference on teaching interdisciplinary classes that connect composition and STEM courses.
 Professor Miller is the Course Coordinator for College Comp II.

 E-mail: peters [at] rowan [dot] edu

 M.A.
 Bryn Mawr College.

 Kim Peters holds a bachelor's degree in philosophy and a master's degree in history of art.
 She teaches Foundations for College Writing, Intensive College Composition I, and College Composition II, and is the department liaison to Rowan's Camden campus.
 Kim especially enjoys working with freshmen and helping all of her students succeed in meeting their educational and career goals.

 Amy Reed joined the department in 2012.
 She currently teaches Writing for the Workplace and Evaluating Writing.
 Her teaching approaches aim to help students cultivate greater rhetorical awareness and confidence when approaching new writing situations.